How did Russian sports legend Vladislav Tretiak end up in Detroit Lakes?

 “To hockey … drink a cup.
 To Minnesota … drink a cup.
 To Russia … drink a cup.
 By the time it was over, we were stumbling off the boat and he was looking at us like, ‘What’s wrong with these guys?’

-“That was also the night he looked at all of us with 100 percent seriousness and said: ‘If they do not take me out against the U.S., Russia does not lose that game.’
-And he was 100 percent serious at that moment.”
+“That was also the night he looked at all of us with 100 percent seriousness and said: ‘If they do not take me out against the U.S., Russia does not lose that game.’ ”

 Yes, and the Star Tribune was on top of it, with a long piece by Steve Aschburner that appeared on July 18, 1993.